Fire and rescue services

 More information:

 Before taking a ferry or other boat, make sure it has the right safety gear.
-A number of international cruise lines stop over in Cyprus.
+Many international cruise lines stopover in Cyprus.

 More information: